Erin Becker

 NOAA Office of Ocean Exploration

-Jeremy Potter grew up in wild wonderful West Virginia and graduated from Davidson College in North Carolina.
-Immediately after college, he went to Alaska to work as an observer in the Bering Sea crab fishery, and later as an instructor at the Wallops Island Marine Science Consortium.
+Jeremy Potter graduated from Davidson College in North Carolina and immediately went to Alaska to work as an observer in the Bering Sea crab fishery, and later as an instructor at the Wallops Island Marine Science Consortium.
 In 1997, he moved to Japan and worked in a remote Japanese fishing village on Tsushima Island.
 In 2000, he returned to the United States to begin graduate school at the Duke University Nicholas School of the Environment.
 His fascination with the deep sea led him to NOAA's Office of Ocean Exploration (OE), where he spent 2002 as a Knauss Marine Policy Sea Grant Fellow.
-As the OE Expeditions Coordinator, Jeremy now dedicates most of his time to the marine operations and science teams.
+As the OE Expeditions Coordinator, Potter now dedicates most of his time to the marine operations and science teams.

 Co-Chief Scientist